Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 slug: start-a-flask-project
 ---

 You might have heard of the video site [YouTube](https://youtube.com) where millions of people have watched billions of hours of music, vlogs, how-tos, and of course, cats... acting like cats.
-We are going to piggyback on their success and create a **YouTube Video Playlist app**, so that you can keep track of your favorites and share with your friends.
+We are going to piggyback on their success and create a **YouTube Video Playlist app**, aka **Playlistr**, so that you can keep track of your favorites and share with your friends.

 # Why is this important?